 I now realize that unconditional love means you live in a state of acceptance and appreciation and gratitude for this person you love.
 You expect nothing and are willing to live from the heart.
 It also means you have zero tolerance for your own victim story if you don’t like how someone behaves.
 You are the scriptwriter and director of your own movie.
 You own your part in everything, rather than blaming, shaming, and judging someone else.

-If access to your heart, your email, your phone, and your physical being lives on a scale from 1 to 10, with 10 being complete inner circle access, those who are 10’s require what Brene Brown calls “a full jar of marbles.”
+If access to your heart, your email, your phone, and your physical being lives on a scale from one to ten, with ten being complete inner circle access, those who are tens require what Brene Brown calls “a full jar of marbles.”
 In other words, they need to have earned your trust.
-If the jar of marbles gets half full because of betrayals of trust, access needs to go down — not necessarily all the way to 1, but maybe to 5 or 6.
+If the jar of marbles gets half full because of betrayals of trust, access needs to go down — not necessarily all the way to one, but maybe to five or six.
 Maybe they don’t get to call you every day or sleep in your bed or spend Christmas morning with you.

 That way, if someone isn’t treating you with impeccable respect, you simply limit access without making up a story about it.
 No point becoming the exploding doormat.
 That’s not enlightened either.
 Your heart stays wide open.
 The boundaries close up though.
 Unconditional love, absolute freedom, conditional access.